jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here are seven German traffic signs that I found on the web:

 ![alt text][image5]

-The first image might be difficult to classify because ...

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 Identify where in your code predictions were made.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).